aws-observability/aws-otel-java-instrumentation/cloudwatch-plugin-otel/README.md

   unchanged rather than inventing values, so database metric dimensions depend on what the instrumentation actually emits.

+## Limitations

+- **One OpenTelemetry instance per classloader.** The plugin binds to the first OpenTelemetry instance it sees and records all span metrics through that instance's `MeterProvider`.
+If an application builds more than one SDK in the same classloader, span metrics use the first one.

 ## License

 Apache License 2.0.